ktpham04/cse15l-lab-reports/lab-report-2.md

     return newArray;
   }
   ```
 * Description on why this fixes the issue
 * Notice we changed `arr[i]` to `newArray[i] = arr[arr.length - i -1]` in the for loop
 * This fixes it because newArray has no elements and arr will be filled up with empty elements.
 * The solution makes newArray be filled up with elements from arr from last to first.

+## Part 3 - What I'ved learned/didn't know before
+* There were many things I have learnt during these three weeks.
+Going back to week 2, I did not know how to run or make a numberServer.
+But with the help of week 2, I was able to gain familiarity for our lab 2 report.
+I learnt how to make a StringSever that showcases messages on a website.